newnightcoder/PRACTICAL-JS-blog-series/README.md

-# PRACTICAL JS - Blog series📝
+# PRACTICAL JS - 📝 Blog series
-A project-oriented technical blog for JS beginners and learners!
+A project-oriented technical blog for JS beginners and learners!🚀